Wheeler’s Summer

 The school to which we were assigned was 9 kilometers

-turn is about 1.5 hours west of Bangkok.
-It was a 4-year college for nursing
+outside of the town of was a 4-year college for nursing

 students.
 We were given housing on